astampoulis/makam-paper-funpearl/makamcode/03-stlc.md

 ```
 \importantCodeblockEnd{}

 STUDENT.
+I see.
+We now need to give the rules that make up the predicate, right?
 Let me see if I can get the typing rule for application.
-I know that in Prolog we
+I know that in Prolog we write the
-write the conclusion of a rule first, and the premises follow the `:-` sign.
-Does
-something like this work?
+conclusion of a rule first, and the premises follow the `:-` sign.
+Does something like this work?

 \importantCodeblock{}
 ```makam